vazitron/aurelia-bootstrap-datepicker/README.md

 You can subscribe to the following events:

-* changedate - event - Fired when the date is changed.git commi
+* changedate - event - Fired when the date is changed.